ytwalavee/js-practice/README.md

-# js-practice
+# Practice Projects

-A collection of practice projects to enhance my HTML, CSS and JavaScript skills.
+This repository contains various practice projects to enhance my skills in HTML, CSS and JavaScript.

+## More Practice Projects Coming Soon!

+Stay tuned for more projects as I continue to learn and grow my skills.